touyou/SmallLight/docs/product-spec.md

 # FinderOverlayDebugger Product Specification

 ## Overview
 FinderOverlayDebugger (開発コード: SmallLight) is a resident macOS 13+ utility that brings debugger-style insight to Finder interactions.
-While a modifier key is held, the app renders a full-screen transparent overlay on every display, tracks the cursor using a lightweight indicator, resolves the underlying Finder item, and presents a HUD showing the resolved path with quick-copy affordances.
+A lightweight indicator tracks the cursor at all times; while a modifier key is held, the app switches to listening mode, resolves the underlying Finder item, and presents a HUD showing the resolved path with quick-copy affordances.
 When the hovered target is a `.zip`, FinderOverlayDebugger optionally unarchives it automatically and logs the outcome.

 ## Goals
-- Provide an always-on transparent overlay that does not interfere with normal interaction (click-through, all Spaces).
+- Provide an always-on transparent overlay that does not interfere with normal interaction (click-through, all Spaces) and surfaces idle vs listening cursor states.
 - Detect Finder items under the cursor without clicks, using dwell detection gated by a configurable held key.
-- Resolve absolute file paths reliably and surface them in a right-bottom HUD with copy and history controls.
+- Resolve absolute file paths reliably and surface them in a toggleable HUD (default top-left) with copy and history controls.
 - Offer optional automatic unzip behaviour for ZIP files with user-configurable behaviour.
 - Deliver debugging feedback quickly while preventing duplicate triggers through short-term deduplication.